JavaScript Logical Operators

 • If all values are truthy values, return the last value.

-In other words, The && operator returns the first falsy value or the last value if none were found.
+In other words, The && operator returns the first falsey value or the last truthy value.

-If a value can be converted to true, it is so-called a truthy value.
-If a value can be converted to false, it is a so-called falsy value.
+If a value can be converted to true, it is called a truthy value.
+If a value can be converted to false, it is a called a falsey value.

 3) The Logical OR operator (||)